Inald/Frogger-Refactoring-2019/README.md

 ### Design Patterns
 ##### Singletons:
 ~~~~
-1) Singleton added for the BackgroundImage class
+1) Singleton added for the BackgroundImage class.
-2) Singleton added for the HighScoreRW class to read and write highscores
+2) Singleton added for the HighScoreRW class to read and write highscores.
 3) Singleton added for the StartMenu class as only created once and called when
-   the game ends
+   the game ends.
 ~~~~
 ##### Factories:
 ~~~~
-1) Factory added for Levels in the game
+1) Factory added for Levels in the game.
 2) Factory added for objects moving in the game e.g. Logs, Turtles etc...
 ~~~~
 ### Bug Fixes